Big Spender (TV series)

 A writer for The Arizona Republic described Winget's style as "blunt" and "quite funny."
 Discussing Big Spender, the writer noted, "Every Saturday night, he can be seen berating people who make lousy financial choices."
-Another reviewer lauded the educational information, but said Winget "uses a form of tough love that is verbally harsh, caustic, and confrontational" and expressed the opinion that psychological counseling was a missing element from the show.
+Common Sense Media reviewer Pam Gelman lauded the educational information, but said Winget "uses a form of tough love that is verbally harsh, caustic, and confrontational" and expressed the opinion that psychological counseling was a missing element from the show.
+Jane Thompson of Northwest Herald wrote, "Apparently, there's a population of people out there who believe dog strollers and $1,000 fanny packs are essential to survival, despite their proximity to financial ruin.
+You should be awash in smug superiority after watching Big Spender."

 Winget has commented on the difficulty of finding participants willing to expose their financial difficulties on national television.
 The first season's participants all were drawn from the south Florida area, but producers planned to recruit nationally for the second season.

 The show lasted only one season.